-Senate passes $2.2 trillion coronavirus stimulus bill in unanimous vote
+Senate passes coronavirus stimulus bill in unanimous vote

 His spokesman said Mr. Thune consulted with the attending Senate physician and his family doctor, and was told, based on how he was feeling, that “there was no need for additional action at this point and [he] was encouraged to continue self-monitoring.”

-The bill will give $500 billion in direct payments to the American public, bolster unemployment insurance with a surge of $250 billion, provide $500 billion in loans to big businesses, and create a $350 billion loan program for small businesses.
+It will give $500 billion in direct payments to the American public, bolster unemployment insurance with a surge of $250 billion, provide $500 billion in loans to big businesses, and creates a $350 billion loan program for small businesses.

-It also funnels $130 billion into the stretched-thin health-care system to get more resources and equipment to those directly fighting the disease.
+It also funnels $130 billion into the stretched-thin healthcare system to get more resources and equipment to those directly fighting the disease.

 Senate Minority Leader Charles E. Schumer of New York said there’s no way to know when the “plague” will end in the U.S.